KinzaSyedHussain/40_days_in_Python/Day_8.md

 This text color is normal

 <span style="color:red">
-"This text color is red
+This text color is red
 </span>

 Another Example:
 <span style="color:blue">
-"This text color is blue
+This text color is blue
 </span>